build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 ![Console Create Project Dialog box new blank project and connected mode](images/console-create-project-dialog.png)

 In the New blank project we have 2 modes: Connected and Unconnected.

-Application Composer is only in our browser, it does not store any of our files in AWS account.
-So, selection of mode determines how and where our design files will be stored.
+Application Composer is only in our browser, it does not store any of our files in an AWS account.
+So the selection of mode determines how and where our design files will be stored.

 - In the **Connected mode**, we can provide application composer access to a local folder on our computer.
 It will then automatically sync and save our template file and project folders locally as we design.

-- In the **Unconnected mode** we have to manually import and export our template files.
+- In the **Unconnected mode**, we have to manually import and export our template files.
 We have to select `Menu` > `save changes` as often as needed to save and download the latest configuration of our template file.
 When designing in unconnected mode, only the application template file is generated and can be manually exported.

 For the sake of this blog, we will be using **Connected mode**.